Skip to main content

 Printer Provisioning

-• Install and Update Printers in Domain Environments.
+1. Install and Update Printers in Domain Environments.

-• Install and Update Printers for BYOD Devices.
+2. Install and Update Printers for BYOD Devices.

-• Update Available Printers as needed.
+4. Update Available Printers as needed.

 Set up Printer Provisioning

-1️⃣ Deploy MyQ Desktop Client
+1. Deploy Desktop Client

-Prepare and Capute Template Printers
+Prepare and Capture Template Printers

 Install Print Drivers

 The first step for this deployment is to collect the print drivers you will want to install and create printers as if you were doing it on a user’s machine.
-Source these drivers from the manufacturers' download pages.
+Get these drivers from the manufacturers' download pages.

-• Preferably, use device-specific or universal drivers in a traditional mode configured on a physical device.
 Universal drivers in dynamic mode might display prompts to the user to search devices on the network.
 Also, some drivers, e.g. HP Universal Print Driver may not allow for print in color when not configured on a specific model.

-• In a mixed fleet environment, try selecting drivers published for your target devices to achieve the best compatibility.
+• In a mixed fleet environment, use drivers published for your target devices to achieve the best compatibility.
 You might be able to print successfully to a device even through a driver of a different manufacturer thanks to MyQ’s cross-vendor printing support, but you will not get all the functionalities of the device.

 Create Printers and Assign Print Drivers

-1. Add your printers as normal:
+1. Add your printers as normal.

-2. Select the installed driver in the printer’s settings:
+2. Select the installed driver in the printer’s settings.

-1. Windows: Control Panel/Settings – Devices & Printers – open a printer – Printer properties – Driver or in the Start menu – search and open “Print Management” – Print servers – Printers.
+Go to Control Panel/Settings > Devices & Printers > Open a printer > Printer properties > Driver, or in the Start menu – search for and open Print ManagementPrint servers > Printers.

-3. Assign a TCP/IP port to the printer:
+3. Assign a TCP/IP port to the printer

-1. Windows: Control Panel/Settings – Devices & Printers – open a printer – Printer properties – Port or in the Start – search and open “Print Management” – Print servers – Printers.
+Go to Control Panel/Settings > Devices & Printers > Open a printer > Printer properties > Port, or in the Start menu, search for and open Print Management – Print servers > Printers.

-The queue name in the LPR port can be used to automatically attach the print driver configuration profile to a queue.
+The queue name in the LPR port can be used to automatically attach the print driver set to a queue.
 If a queue with the same name already exists in MyQ, the profile is automatically assigned to it.
 This way you can instantly deploy or update the driver without further configuration.

 2. Test your configuration.